ansible/ansible/docs/docsite/rst/dev_guide/developing_plugins.rst

 but for some types you might need to do this explicitly.
 Of course, if you don't have any configurable options, you can ignore this.

-Plugins that support embedded documentation (see :ref:`ansible-doc` for the list) are now required to provide well-formed doc strings to be considered for merge into the Ansible repo.
-This documentations also doubles as 'configuration definition' so they will never be out of sync.
+Plugins that support embedded documentation (see :ref:`ansible-doc` for the list) must now include well-formed doc strings to be considered for merge into the Ansible repo.
+This documentation also doubles as 'configuration definition' so they will never be out of sync.

 If you inherit from a plugin, you must document the options it takes, either via a documentation fragment or as a copy.